dominion314/codit_training/Test Environment/gcp-config/docs/GCP_Variable_Hierarchy.md

 ## Example hierarchy.lst
 Located at gcp-config/team_vars/xpaas/ the xpaas team has defined the file iam-policy-members.yml so that the team only has to define the configurations for iam-policy once for use by their team.

-The team uses variable hierarchy for the project kohls-platform-openshift-ops located at gcp-config/project_vars/ to add the predefined iam-policy to the project by including it within the hierarchy.lst as shown below.
+The team uses variable hierarchy for the project doms-platform-openshift-ops located at gcp-config/project_vars/ to add the predefined iam-policy to the project by including it within the hierarchy.lst as shown below.

 hierarchy.lst:
 ```